-What's Aurora Borealis?

 The phenomenom can takes even the whole night; usually

 from 10.00pm to 3.00am

 - Can I take a picture?

-with your cellphone, you don't need a professional
+your cellphone, you don't need a professional camera,

-camera.
-The most important setting you need is
+The most important setting you need is the lens aperture,

 RENTING A CAR